-- We must generally give you our answer within 72 hours after we get your request. - o For exceptions, we'll give you our answer within 72 hours after we get your doctor's supporting statement.
-We'll give you our answer sooner if your health requires us to. - o If we don't meet this deadline, we're required to send your request on to Level 2 of the appeals process, where it'll be reviewed by an independent review organization.

-- If our answer is yes to part or all of what you asked for, we must provide the coverage we agreed to within 72 hours after we get your request or doctor's statement supporting your request. - If our answer is no to part or all of what you asked for, we'll send you a written statement that explains why we said no. We'll also tell you how you can appeal.
+- We must generally give you our answer within 72 hours after we receive your request. - o For exceptions, we'll give you our answer within 72 hours after we receive your doctor's supporting statement.
+We'll give you our answer sooner if your health requires us to. - o If we don't meet this deadline, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent review organization. - If our answer is yes to part or all of what you asked for, we must provide the coverage we have agreed to provide within 72 hours after we receive your request or doctor's statement supporting your request. - If our answer is no to part or all of what you asked for, we'll send you a written statement that explains why we said no. We'll also tell you how you can appeal.